reachchrisyoung/Write-Up-A03-Injection/README.md

 ### How to Detect Vulnerabilities

-Best method of detecting if applications are vulnerable to injections: Source Code Reviews
+Best method of detecting if applications are vulnerable to injections: <b>Source Code Reviews.</b>

 Detection Automation